MattSolutions/RestaurantProyect/README.md

 # Restaurant Website.

-This is my Restaurant Project, a dynamic and visually appealing web application crafted with HTML, CSS, and JavaScript.  journey.
+This is my Restaurant Project, a dynamic and visually appealing web application crafted with HTML, CSS, and JavaScript.
 Bon appétit! 🍽️👨‍🍳

 ## Key Features
 - Interactive menu showcasing our delectable dishes.